KNOW WHEN TO SEND THE MULTITUDES AWAY

 41 And demons also came out of many, crying out and saying, “You are the Christ, the Son of God!”
 And He, rebuking them, did not allow them to speak, for they knew that He was the Christ.

-Jesus often withdrew from His disciples while they were still sleeping and went out to a solitary place to pray and meditate alone.
+Jesus often withdrew from His disciples while they were still sleeping to go out to a solitary place to pray and meditate alone.

 33 And the whole city was gathered together at the door.